threathawk05/threathawk05/README.md

 Here are some of the projects I’m working on:

 ### 🔐 [Image Encryption Tool](https://github.com/threathawk05/PRODIGY_CS_02)
-- An image eccryption and decryption tool.
+- An image encryption and decryption tool.

 ### 💻 [Caesar Cipher Program](https://github.com/threathawk05/PRODIGY_CS_01)
 - An text encryption and decryption tool.